CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Responsibility in handling personal data

-Companies must be aware of the sensitivity and responsibility associated with the processing of personal data and ensure that they only collect and store the necessary information.
+Companies must be aware of the sensitivity and responsibility involved in processing personal data and ensure that they only collect and store the necessary information.

 Ensuring GDPR compliance